neelesh2k/beautiful-jekyll/aboutme.md

-I am a final year student, pursuing Bachelor of Engineering (B.E) focused in Industrial Engineering at the College of Engineering Guindy, Anna University.
-I am an aspiring Data scientist, a front-end web developer, a graphic designer and a blogger. \
+I am a final year student, pursuing Bachelor of Engineering (B.E) focused in Industrial Engineering at the College of Engineering Guindy, Anna University. \
  \
  I worked as a Data Science Intern from March 2020 to August 2020 at GITAA Pvt.
 Ltd. GITAA an IITM incubated company, is founded by experienced academicians from Indian Institute of Technology, Madras, who bring in a wealth of expertise and knowledge in data sciences.
-During my internship period, I worked on developing several case studies.
-These include case studies on Time Series Forecasting, Hand Gesture Recognition, Deep Learning, Sentiment Analysis, and Recommender Systems. \
+During my internship period, I worked on developing data science case studies on Time Series Forecasting, and Hand Gesture Recognition. \
  \
  I am a highly analytical student with a stark Mathematics background and experience in Python, Machine learning and Statistics.
-I gained practical experience with Data Science by proactively working with real-life datasets in my five independent Machine Learning projects preferentially using python and various sophisticated algorithms.
-I am an active participant in Kaggle’s machine learning competitions and HackerRank’s coding contests.
+I gained practical experience with Data Science by working with real-life datasets in my Machine Learning projects.
 I am a self-motivated student with proven communication and outstanding leadership skills. \
  \
  I gained formal exposure to the foundational concepts — linear algebra,